Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Default Suffixes

 The creator of a GPX / GPZ file is advised to include one or more `<suffix>` elements in the icon style.
-However, In the absence of one or more `<suffix>` elements the application should search for image files with a suffix of `png`, `gif`, or `svg`.
+If there are no `<suffix>` elements within the icon style the application should search for icon files with a suffix of `png`, `gif`, or `svg`.